eleks/terraform-kubernetes-demo/aws-demo-camunda/README.md

-## A sample root terraform module to create your cluster
+## A sample root terraform module to create required cluster

 NOTE: to load modules in your project you can use the following `source` parameter: